bewest/node-multienv/docs/METACONTROLLER-INTEGRATION.md

 # Metacontroller Integration Guide

+> **Note**: This is a technical reference for Metacontroller webhook protocol.
+For Gen 4 architecture and implementation, see [TWO-COMPOSITE-ARCHITECTURE.md](TWO-COMPOSITE-ARCHITECTURE.md).

 ## Overview

-This document describes how the webhook server integrates with Metacontroller and provides the technical details for the webhook protocol implementation.
+This document describes how the webhook server integrates with Metacontroller and provides the technical details for the webhook protocol implementation in the **two-composite architecture**.

 ## Metacontroller Webhook Protocol